Mount Pleasant/Scottdale Airport

 Mount Pleasant/Scottdale Airport is a privately owned, public use airport in Fayette County, Pennsylvania, United States.
 It is located three nautical miles (6 km) south of the central business district of Mount Pleasant and near Scottdale, both boroughs in Westmoreland County.

 This airport was included in the National Plan of Integrated Airport Systems for 2009–2013, which categorized it as a general aviation facility.

+History

+The origins of Mount Pleasant/Scottdale Airport date to the mid-20th century, reflecting the broader expansion of small general aviation facilities across rural Pennsylvania following World War II.
+The airport was officially activated in March 1947, during a period when private aviation and pilot training experienced significant growth in the United States.